Quantum Gravity, Hydrodynamics and Emergent Cosmology: A Collection of Perspectives: Introduction

+However, it is important to emphasize that the contributions can be viewed as standalone perspectives on their respective topics.
+It was up to the individual contributors to explain whether and how they their research direction could more directly contribute to the proposed framework.
+Nevertheless, as outlined in the introductory remarks, they clearly inform the framework's development through their results, as further elaborated in the sectional introductions.
+Beyond this, note that the invited contributions by proponents of different QG approaches such as asymptotic safety in quantum gravity, causal dynamical triangulations (CDT), spin foam gravity, loop quantum gravity, TGFT and string theory allow one to map the plurality of the QG landscape and to discuss if and how they relate to this framework.

-It is important to note that the editors' vision of hydrodynamics on superspace as a framework for QG and cosmology may potentially not be shared by the various contributors to this collection whose perspective can be gathered from their individual contributions.
+That being said, it important to note that the editors' vision of hydrodynamics on superspace as a framework for QG and cosmology may potentially not be shared by the various contributors to this collection whose perspective can be gathered from their individual contributions.
 Correspondingly, beyond the view of the organizers, this collection naturally reports on recent progress in the field of quantum gravity and fosters an exchange of ideas therein, in general.
-Finally, this collection is concluded on in the final section.
+Finally, this collection is concluded in the final section.